 African American Books for 5th Graders: “Class Act” by Jerry Craft

-Class Act by Jerry Craft: A graphic novel in the “New Kid” graphic novel series.
+Class Act (Full lesson on Teachers Pay Teachers) by Jerry Craft: A graphic novel in the “New Kid” graphic novel series.
 This is one of the books to read for teens.
 Once again Jordan returns to middle school finding himself in 8th grade where he faces new challenges.
 This is a sequel to “New Kid” focuses slightly less on Jordan and includes more secondary characters and their struggles.
 The class clown and bully has become isolated, and bullied in this version.
 I would not be surprised if the next book has a focus on him, and the effects of bullying.

 African American Urban Fiction: Middle School-Track Series by Jason Reynolds